newchuyalong/libgdx-learning/Intel-RealSense-Integration.md

 The RealSense SDK only supports Windows 8+ and requires a [supported camera](https://software.intel.com/en-us/realsense/integrated-camera-and-supported-systems).

+The shared library wrapping the native RealSense SDK is compiled for 64-bit systems.
+Your end users and yourself will require a 64-bit Java VM on their system.

 ## Setting up your libGDX RealSense project

 ## Distributing your libGDX RealSense project